kanisterio/kanister/docs/architecture.rst

 TLS Secret
 ----------

-This secret store TLS sensitive data used for Kopia client server communication.
+This secret stores TLS sensitive data used for Kopia client server communication.
-It is in standard ``kubernetes.io/tls`` format.
-It is referenced by ``spec.server.tlsSecretRef`` in repository server CR
+It follows the standard ``kubernetes.io/tls``.
+It is referenced by the ``spec.server.tlsSecretRef`` in the repository server CR.

 .. code-block:: yaml
   :linenos: